NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

 This model has learned a mapping from the 50-cell signal to the 2400-cell signal and peak calls.
 Given a new 50-cell ATAC-seq track, it can denoise the track and produce high-quality peak calls.

-See Tutorial 2 for step-by-step instructions on how to apply this trained model to another dataset and evaluate its performance.
+See [Tutorial 2](tutorial2.md) for step-by-step instructions on how to apply this trained model to another dataset.

 ## References
 (1) Lal, A., Chiang, Z.D., Yakovenko, N., Duarte, F.M., Israeli, J. and Buenrostro, J.D., 2019.
 AtacWorks: A deep convolutional neural network toolkit for epigenomics.
 BioRxiv, p.829481. (https://www.biorxiv.org/content/10.1101/829481v1)

 ## Appendix 1: Customize the training command using config files

-To change any of the parameters for the deep learning model, you can edit the parameters in `configs/config_params.yaml` or `configs/model_structure.yaml` and run the command in step 6 above.
+To change any of the parameters for the deep learning model, you can edit the parameters in `configs/config_params.yaml` or `configs/model_structure.yaml` and run the command in step 7 above.
 See the documentation in these files for an explanation of the parameters. <Note - we must include enough documentation in these files>

 ## Appendix 2: Reproducing the model reported in the AtacWorks preprint (1)

-In the paper (1), we report this experiment, with two differences:
+In the paper (1) (refer to section), we report this experiment, with two differences:

 1. The model is trained on a larger dataset.
 2. The model is trained for 25 epochs instead of 5.